navicore/navactor/README.md

 A CLI *nix-style tool as lab for actor programming.

+NOT TRYING TO BE A FRAMEWORK - the use of actors is in support of an opinionated experimental approach to modeling and inference processing, not a general purpose solution for concurrency / parallelism.

 `nv`'s purpose: ingest piped streams of CRLF-delimited observations, send them to actors, implement the [OPERATOR](https://github.com/DTLaboratory/dtlab-scala-alligator#operator-api) processing, and persist.